shudipta/https-book-server/chart/scanner/README.md

 ## Introduction

-This chart bootstraps a [Soter scanner](https://github.com/soter/scanner) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [Scanner server](https://github.com/soter/scanner) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites

-- Kubernetes 1.8+
+- Kubernetes 1.9+

 ## Installing the Chart
 To install the chart with the release name `my-release`:

 ```console
 $ helm install appscode/scanner --name my-release
 ```

-The command deploys Soter scanner on the Kubernetes cluster in the default configuration.
+The command deploys Scanner server on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`